MichellePapadakis/StopAndSearch_DataGeographicAnalysis/README.md

 ## Repository Overview

-This repository contains an R Markdown (`.Rmd`) file dedicated to performing a Descriptive Analysis of Stops and Searches within London.
+- This repository contains an R Markdown (`.Rmd`) file dedicated to performing a Descriptive Analysis of Stops and Searches within London.
+- It also contains the final output as (`.html`) file.
+With a short report of 754 words about the most relevant findinds.
+- A `data` folder to replicate the interactive maps when running the code.

 ### Data Folder